-A delicious fall treat, this creamy pumpkin custard is a simple dessert to make.
+A delicious fall treat, this creamy pumpkin custard for two is a simple dessert to make.
 Paleo, low-carb, dairy-free.

 A lighter, fluffier alternative to pumpkin pie